 Optimizing your dental website to rank high in the search engines can take a lot of work.
-After doing keyword research, writing seo copy, optimizing tags, you may think you have it all covered.
+After doing keyword research, writing seo copy, and optimizing title tags, you may think you have it all covered.
 But there may be some less obvious things dragging your rankings down.
-If you’re not reaching the top of the search results, here are the good, the bad, and the ugly things you may have overlooked.
+If you’re not reaching the top of the search results, here are the good, the bad, and the ugly things you may have overlooked in your dental SEO.

 You picked a good name (but not for ranking)

-What’s in a name?
+What’s in a dental office brand name?
 Well, maybe the reason you’re not ranking as well as you’d like.

 You have bad technical SEO

 Ranking problems can be hiding under the hood of your website.
-If you haven’t done a thorough SEO audit for your site recently, it may be worthwhile to do so.
+If you haven’t done a thorough dental website SEO audit recently, it may be worthwhile to do so.
 Below are some of the most common issues you might uncover.

 Your site isn’t secure